bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 	template.wrapQuestionDesc2  string      Wrap for the question description.             </div>
 	template.wrapDone1          string      Wrap for the done-msg at the final page.       <h4>
 	template.wrapDone2          string      Wrap for the done-msg at the final page.       </h4>
-	templateLayout              integer     See in chapter PageTSconfig.
+	chart.type                  string      Currently only pie or chart.                   pie chart.width                 integer     Width of the chart.
+492 templateLayout              integer     See in chapter PageTSconfig**.
 	overrideFlexformSettings... string      Fields that should be overwritten if empty.    startPageUid,... debug                       boolean     Show debug data at the page.
 0 typeNum                     integer     Type of the AJAX-call.
 Don´t change it.
 190675